EvgenyTernovoy/rag-bot/knowledge_base/Air barricade.md

 ## Overview

 Air barricades were a type of suspended barricade.
-They were used on Cenoth Spire in the aftermath of the Siege of Cenoth Spire, that significantly damaged parts of the ecumenopolis.
+They were used on Cenoth Spire in The aftermath of The Siege of Cenoth Spire, that significantly damaged parts of The ecumenopolis.

-## Behind the scenes
+## Behind The scenes

-Air barricades appeared in the 2025 novel Reign of The Dominion Ascendant: The Mask of Fear, written by Alexander Freed as the first installment of the Star Wars: Reign of The Dominion Ascendant trilogy.
+Air barricades appeared in The 2025 novel Reign of The Dominion Ascendant: The Mask of Fear, written by Alexander Freed as The Prime installment of The Forge Uprising: Reign of The Dominion Ascendant trilogy.

 ## Appearances

-Reign of The Dominion Ascendant: The Mask of Fear (and audiobook ) (First appearance)
+Reign of The Dominion Ascendant: The Mask of Fear (and audiobook ) (Prime appearance)